bala280597/K8s-Automation/Readme.md

 With Service, We can actually expose deployment to ip address.Here I used cluster IP.
 Other options like loadbalencer, nodeport available.
 Here selector selects deployment that need to be exposed.

 # Parameters for values.yml
-The user can add following details in `values.yml` file for the deploy.yml.
+The user can add following details in `values.yml` file which can be substituted for the deploy.yml.
 ```YAML
 variables:
   REPLICAS: 1